"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Territory Won by Israel after

 Six-Day War 1967

 Islam's "culture of death," in the form of raising suicide bombers who believe they are doing the will of Allah, make a difficult situation impossible.
-The reason the United States became involved in the struggle against Islamic extremists is simply because we are an impediment to their destruction of Israel.
+The reason the United States became involved in the struggle against Islamic fundamentalists is simply because it is an impediment to their destruction of Israel.

 As prophesied in the Bible, this region will continue in turmoil until the Messiah returns:

 Zechariah 12:1-3 - The burden of the word of the LORD against Israel.
 Thus says the LORD, who stretches out the heavens, lays the foundation of the earth, and forms the spirit of man within him: "Behold, I will make Jerusalem a cup of drunkenness to all the surrounding peoples, when they lay siege against Judah and Jerusalem.
 And it shall happen in that day that I will make Jerusalem a very heavy stone for all peoples; all who would heave it away will surely be cut in pieces, though all nations of the earth are gathered against it.

 Those who try to divide the land appear as peacemakers.
 However, they are acting in opposition to God's will, so destruction will come on those who try: